mhubii/inpainting/README.md

-# inpainting
+# Inpainting

 ## Introduction

-Our goal is to perform an inpainting for computer tomographic (CT) images to reduce the dose a patient has to undergo during an examination.
+Our goal is to perform an inpainting for computer tomographic (CT) images, to reduce the dose a patient has to undergo during an examination.
 We take advantage of recent developments in the architecture of neural nets and utilize so called deep convolutional generative adversarial neural nets (DCGANs).

 ### Radon Transforms

 Radon transforms are images as one obtains them from CT scans before the reconstruction.
-Figure 1 shows a reconstructed section in the axial plane of a patient.
+Figure 1 shows a reconstructed CT scan in the axial plane of a patient.

 <br>
 <figure>